Probing a $Z'$ gauge boson via neutrino trident scattering in the Forward Physics Facility at the LHC and FCC

-As a summary, in this letter we have investigated the potentiality of the Forward Physics Facility to searching for a new gauge boson $Z'$ in neutrino trident events at the FASER$\nu$2 detector.
+{ As a summary, in this letter we have investigated the potentiality of the Forward Physics Facility to searching for a new gauge boson $Z'$ in neutrino trident events in the FASER$\nu$2 detector at the LHC and possible far - forward experiments at the proposed FCC.
 We have estimated the contribution associated with the $Z'$ exchange predicted by the $L_\mu - L_\tau$ model and derived the sensitivity to new physics considering different values for the gauge coupling and $Z'$ mass.
-Our results indicated that a future measurement of the dimuons produced in neutrino trident events will extend the coverage of the parameter space in comparison to previous experiments.
+We have obtained that the FPF@LHC will be not able to improve the current bounds.
+In contrast, our results for the FPF@FCC indicated that a future measurement of the dimuons produced in neutrino trident events at FCC will probe an uncovered region of the parameter space, allowing to test the predictions of the $L_\mu - L_\tau$ model. }